-If you have an audio unit with a telephone keypad (buttons 0-9, and #), you can also direct dial by entering the number on the radio display via the keypad and pressing the call accept button:
+If you have an audio unit with a telephone keypad (buttons 0-9, \ and #):

 - 1. Press the call accept button.

-- 2. Dial the number using the telephone keypad on the audio unit.

-- 3. Press the call accept button.
+Press the PHONE button if you have a Sony radio. - 2.
+Dial the number using the telephone keypad on the audio unit. - 3.
+Press the call accept button.

-Note: If you enter an incorrect digit whilst entering a phone number, press the seek down button to erase the last digit.
+Note: If you enter an incorrect digit whilst entering a phone number, press the seek left button to erase the last digit.
 A long press will erase the complete string of digits.

-Press and hold O to enter a + digit.
+Press and hold 0 to enter a + digit.